RodeoYeeHa/behave2unitgen/README.md

 - Integration Tests
 - Acceptance Tests

-Unit Tests and Integration Tests are usually written by the developer hinself.
+Unit Tests and Integration Tests are usually written by the developer himself.
 They are often far too technical and too detailed for a business specification.
 On the other hand, the Acceptance Tests are often executed manually in order to test the business specification.
-From the point of view of a developer, they are often not precise and detailed enough.
+From the point of view of a developer, they are often not detailed an precise enough.

 The idea of BDD is the following:
 - Make the specification better by adding examples to it